KitwareMedical/dicom-anonymizer/README.md

 ## Custom rules
 You can manually add new rules in order to have different behaviors with certain tags.
-This will allow you to override default rules :
+This will allow you to override default rules:

 **Executable**:
 ```python